Diagram of a website showing where all of the content is intended to be placed for SEO

 6) Images and accessibility

 I do lots of website audits for small businesses looking to improve their rankings with SEO.
 They often don't realize the impact properly sized images can have on a website.
 When you upload images to your website using a page builder like Wix or Wordpress, it's important to resize the image so users who visit your website don't have to wait for the extra large image to download.
 Huge images make sites slow, janky, and hard to rank.
 Right-sized images keep things fast.
+For the full technical picture on speed, see our website speed optimization guide.

 Why does image size matter?